smikhalevski/paint-bucket/README.md

 # Performance

-Clone this repo and use `npm ci && npm run perf` to run the performance testsuite.
+Clone this repo and use `npm ci && npm run build && npm run perf` to run the performance testsuite.

 Results are in millions of operations per second.
 The higher number is better.